 Social Security Scotland may need to ask for some more details about your:

 - genuine and sufficient link to Scotland

-Social Security Scotland need to check that the UK is your competent state while living abroad.
-For example, you or your family member are in receipt of a UK state pension.
+Social Security Scotland need to check that the UK is your competent state.
+For example, you are employed in the UK.

-Social Security Scotland need to check that you have a settled purpose and have lived in your chosen European Economic Area country or Switzerland or Gibraltar for a reasonable time.
+Social Security Scotland need to check that you have a settled purpose and have lived in your chosen European Economic Area country, Switzerland or Gibraltar for a reasonable time.

 This is if you do not live in Scotland, but have a link to Scotland.
-For example, you or a family member have spent a significant part of their life in Scotland.
+For example, you spent a significant part of your life in Scotland.

 There is a problem